Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting_hg.md

 ![Select address](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/SelectAddress.png "[Select address]")

-For a detailed description of this window and the corresponding functions, see [Customer/supplier list](./02a_DebtorsCreditors.md#customer-supplier-list).
+For a detailed description of this window and the corresponding functions, see [Customer/supplier list](./02a_DebtorsCreditors.md#customersupplier-list).

-[comment]: <> (Add Info in Debtors/creditors chapter with correct link: "This tab can also be accessed in the *Select address* window from the COST ACCOUNTING tab in the user interface.")